processout/processout-ios/Sources/ProcessOut/ProcessOut.docc/3DS.md

 allows to abstract the details of 3DS handling and supply functionality in a consistent way.

 We officially support our own implementation of `PO3DSService` to use with [Checkout](https://checkout.com) service.
-Check `ProcessOutCheckout` target for details.
+Check `ProcessOutCheckout3DS` target for details.

 There is also `CardPaymentTest3DSService` defined in Example application that emulates the normal 3DS authentication flow but does not actually make any calls to a real Access Control Server (ACS).
 It is mainly useful during development